BlueDrink9/keeb_snakeskin/README.md

     * use as a handle or tie to your bag.
 * Works with both split and non-split board PCBs
 * Works with any PCB of unusual shape, even non-keyboard PCBs for whatever random project you want an enclosure for.
+* If you don't care about the magnets, you can input an SVG outline of a board with an existing case (e.g. commercial Ergodox or Voyager) and just print a carrycase for protecting the keys.
+* Outputs as `STL` or `STEP`, so you can use this as the base shape for your own more exciting custom case designs (as long as they are provided under the same licence).

 ### Future feature ideas